All Episodes

 You know, he's the one that always said there's never been a country in the history of mankind that has ever accumulated this much power and abused it less.

-Accumulate power, abuse it less and use that power to advance the human conditions.
+Accumulate power, abuse it less, and use that power to advance the human condition.

-That's what that's what America has provided the world because our system of governance, you know, predicated on a declaration that that points out that you know we hold certain truths to be self-evident.
+That's what America has provided the world because our system of governance, you know, predicated on a declaration that points out that we hold certain truths to be self-evident.

 All men are created equal.